oksana-c/uc_fedex/README.txt

 Installation
 ============
-Before you use this module, disable the *UNINSTALL* any previous version of uc_fedex, then remove that code from your machine!
-Although this module name is the same as before, the operative portion of this code bears no resemblance to the earlier version, and the earlier version will not be supported in any way.
-In particular there is no migration path for any product-specific data you set up in the earlier version.
+Before you use this module, disable any previous version of uc_fedex, then remove that code from your machine.

-Copy the tar.gz archive for this module into your site/all/modules/ubercart/shipping directory and unzip/untar it.
+Copy the tar.gz archive for this module into your sites/all/modules directory and unzip/untar it.

 In your web browser, navigate to admin/build/modules and enable the FedEx module.
 Go to admin/store/settings/quotes/methods/fedex and enter the required